johnBartos/VisualServiceMonitor/README.md

 # VisualServiceMonitor
 A real-time visualization for monitoring Windows Services written in Powershell

--It works by invoking get-service on a background job, which generates an event consumed by the console
+-Functions by invoking get-service on a background job, which generates an event consumed by the console

 -The monitor can handle any number of services up to the vertical buffer size of the screen